FamilySearch/GEDCOM.io/_pages/tag-def/RIN.md

     EXID is the record identifier within that resource.
 If there is no fragment identifier, the EXID was an RIN given without a source system identifier.

-    It is recommended that the 5.5.1 structure
+    It is recommend that the 5.5.1 structure

         2 RIN 123abc